- The University's Preventing and Addressing Discrimination and Harassment policy now covers military status

 File a Complaint

 Any members of the University community who feel that they have been subjected to discrimination, including harassment, in violation of the University's non-discrimination and equal opportunity policy statement may file a complaint with EOCR.
-For more information, see the link below or call (434) 924-3200.
+For more information, see the link below or call EOCR's main office at (434) 924-3200.

 Respect at UVA

 The University encourages every member of our community to promptly report any instance of abuse or mistreatement of anyone by University personnel, including workplace bullying, to appropriate supervisors, unit heads, department managers or deans.
 You may file a Respect@ complaint with the Human Resources Respect@UVa Coordinator.
 Please visit the Respect@UVa website for additional information.